 (b) agricultural activities are managed,

-there, and “practice” shall be construed accordingly;
+there, and practice shall be construed accordingly;

-“Board” means the Agricultural Practices Board of Western Australia established under section 7;
+Board means the Agricultural Practices Board of Western Australia established under section 7;

-“Chairperson” means the holder of the office of Chairperson of the Board, and includes a reference to a member appointed to act in that office;
+Chairperson means the holder of the office of Chairperson of the Board, and includes a reference to a member appointed to act in that office;

-“determination” includes a reference to a decision, order or direction, whether made in mediation proceedings or proceedings before the tribunal or the Board;
+determination includes a reference to a decision, order or direction, whether made in mediation proceedings or proceedings before the tribunal or the Board;

-“member” means a member of the Board, and includes a reference to the Chairperson;
+member means a member of the Board, and includes a reference to the Chairperson;

-“owner”, in relation to an agricultural operation which is leased, includes any person who is a lessee of the land;
+owner, in relation to an agricultural operation which is leased, includes any person who is a lessee of the land;

-“Registrar” means the person nominated under section 16 to serve as the Registrar of the Board;
+Registrar means the person nominated under section 16 to serve as the Registrar of the Board;

-“rural land” means land classified or zoned for agricultural or rural use, or for rural lifestyle living, under a local planning scheme as that term is defined the Planning and Development Act 2005;
+rural land means land classified or zoned for agricultural or rural use, or for rural lifestyle living, under a local planning scheme as that term is defined the Planning and Development Act 2005;

-“tribunal” means a tribunal of the Board, however it may be from time to time constituted under this Act.
+tribunal means a tribunal of the Board, however it may be from time to time constituted under this Act.

 [Section 3 amended by No. 38 of 2005 s.
 15.]